How do I make a donation to School on Wheels?

 How can I get involved in helping to raise funds for School on Wheels in my community?

 CLICK HERE to find out the name of the School on Wheels Coordinator in your area.
-They will discuss with you how you may participate in ongoing fundraising activities or explore new ideas with you.
+They will discuss with you how you may organize ongoing fundraising activities or explore new ideas with you.